2023002/MY-CW-002/README.md

      [https://github.com/AusBoone/Neural-Network-Python)

 6. **Chatgbt**:
-     [Hwlping with the optimization of code and the use of github)
+     [Helping with the optimization of code and the use of github)

 ## Repository Structure
 ```plaintext